cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

-computer science developed from the work of *philosophers*: mathematicians, logicians and researchers whose inquiries pressed on *why* things were the way they were, cracking open the door to possibilities of how they could one day be.
+computer science developed from the work of *philosophers*: mathematicians, logicians and researchers whose inquiries pressed on *why* things were the way they were, cracking open the door to possibilities that continue to unfold today.

 The term philosophy in the title of this book is to be understood as a method of inquiry, not a dogmatic belief